zettsu-t/cppMockgen/howToUse.md

 Instead of this, CppMockGen creates an all-in-one header when -source and -outheaderfile options are specified.
 The created (output) header file can be same as the first (input) header file of arguments.

+CppMockGen discards namespaces in parsing when _-discardnamespaces_ _level_ is designated.
+It is useful to parse faster but may lead wrong outputs.
+These strings are valid for the argument _level_.

+* testing : the Google Test/Mock namespace _testing_
+* internal : namespaces that begins with "__" adding to the above
+* std : std, boost and mpl_ adding to the above

+CppMockGen fails on unknown options and trailing parameters of options beginning with "-" cause errors.

 ```bash
 ruby script/mockgen.rb (omitted) -source file1.cpp -source file2.cpp -outheaderfile ./generated/allInOne.hpp ./generated/allInOne.hpp ./generated/link_error.log (omitted)